bagasly/bagasly/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Poppins&weight=500&size=30&pause=1000&color=FFFFFF&width=450&height=60&lines=Hello+World!)](https://git.io/typing-svg)

 <p align="justify">
-    Hello, I'm Bagas Yuli Prasetyo.
-You can see my opensource work below.
-Hi, I'm Bagas Yuli Prasetyo, a passionate self-taught web developer from Indonesia.
+    Hello, I'm Bagas Yuli Prasetyo, a passionate self-taught web developer from Indonesia.
 My passion for software lies in dreaming up ideas and bringing them to life with elegant interfaces.
 I pay close attention to the experience, architecture, and code quality of the things I build.
 </p>
 <p align="justify">
     I'm also an open source fan and maintainer.
-I learn a lot from the open source community and I love how collaboration and knowledge sharing happens through open source., I want my work to be useful to you.
+I learn a lot from the open source community and I love how collaboration and knowledge sharing happens through open source.
+You can see my opensource work below, I want my work to be useful to you.
 </p>

 <strong>About Me</strong>